uma-email/poc/README3.md

 5. The AS-RqP returns the claims token.
 6. The client requests an RPT by presenting the claims token and the permission ticket using a shared secret to authenticate itself with the AS-RO.
 7. After an authorization assessment, it is positive, the AS-RO creates the RPT with a nonce claim.
 The nonce is generated on the AS or was sent as the permission ticket in the RPT request.
-8. The AS-RO generates the Target MAC from the nonce claim, client CRI, RS CRI using HMAC(K1, HMAC(K0, m)) chain function with multiple shared secret keys; Target MAC = HMAC-SHA256(RS CRI, HMAC-SHA256(client CRI, nonce claim))
+8. The AS-RO generates the Target MAC from the nonce claim, client CRI, RS CRI using HMAC(K-target, HMAC(K-start, m)) chain function with multiple shared secret keys; Target MAC = HMAC-SHA256(RS CRI, HMAC-SHA256(client CRI, nonce claim))
 9. The AS-RO inserts the Target MAC into the RPT as an audience claim.
 10. The AS-RO signs the RPT.
 11. The AS-RO returns the RPT to the client.
-12. The client generates the Start MAC from the nonce claim and client CRI using HMAC(K, m) function; Start MAC = HMAC-SHA256(client CRI, nonce claim)
+12. The client generates the Start MAC from the nonce claim and client CRI using HMAC(K-start, m) function; Start MAC = HMAC-SHA256(client CRI, nonce claim)
 13. The client makes an 'RS API' call that includes the RPT and the generated Start MAC.
-14. The RS generates the Target MAC from the Start MAC and RS CRI using HMAC(K, m) function; Target MAC = HMAC-SHA256(RS CRI, Start MAC)
+14. The RS generates the Target MAC from the Start MAC and RS CRI using HMAC(K-target, m) function; Target MAC = HMAC-SHA256(RS CRI, Start MAC)
 15. The RS compares the generated Target MAC with the RPT audience claim, it equals, the 'RS API' client-RS channel is verified.
 16. The RS validates the RPT signature, it is valid, the RS allow access the protected 'RS API' resource.